Skip to content

 Mitigation

-When price returns to an order block and the institutional orders at that level are filled, closing out the position.
-A mitigated order block has served its purpose and typically won't produce another significant reaction.
+When price returns to an order block and the orders at that level are absorbed by the market.
+A mitigated order block has served its purpose and is less likely to produce another significant reaction on subsequent retests.

 Mitigation vs Invalidation